primefaces/primefaces/docs/7_1/components/diagram.md

 be styled globally using .ui-diagram-element style class or individually using the styleClass property on DiagramElement class.

+An element that is draggable will always sync its position with the model on the server side.

 ## EndPoints
 EndPoints are the ports available on an element that can be used for connections.
 An endpoint has a location defined by EndPointAnchor.
 Anchors can be static like "TopLeft" or dynamic like